Grain, sometimes we like it and sometimes we don’t.

 The size of the spots forming on this photo will depend on the ISO film.
 The greater the ISO, the greater the grain.

 With this understanding, the grain is only valid in the era of film photography, but the grain in ISO 800 films and above actually becomes the belle of fine art photographers.
-This can make a grainy image stand out, where the surface has a metallic -sharp look in lieu of paintings.
+This can make a grainy image stand out, where the surface has a metallic-sharp look in lieu of paintings.

 Grainy pictures are mainstream now.

 Not everything grainy is good, though.
-With high levels of sharpness, it gives an unrefined look for the picture as it doesn’t fully portray the energy or the brightness of the moment it was captured in.
+With high levels of sharpness, it gives an unrefined look to the picture as it doesn’t fully portray the energy or the brightness of the moment it was captured in.
 Natural grain can also make certain images blurred and unclear.

 In the end, you get some good types of grainy pictures here, and you lose some quality there.
 Overall, here is what you need to know about grainy pictures in general.